storaged-project/blivet-weblate/README.md

 Repository for syncing weblate translation.
 If you are not a bot, please ignore this repository.

-## I want to translate cockpit-podman plugin
+## I want to translate blivet

 Great!
-Please do so in https://translate.stg.fedoraproject.org/projects/blivet
+Please do so in https://translate.fedoraproject.org/projects/blivet